Art-Jang/Art-Jang.github.io/_pages/project_SSSLR.md

             </div>
           </div>
           <h2 class="subtitle has-text-centered">
-             Specifically, we consider FCN [4] and VAC [5], and replace the GFE and VA modules corresponding to the pseudo-labeling modules of each method with our DPLR module.
-For both methods, DPLR shows superior  erformance compared to previous pseudo-labeling modules: GFE and VA .
+             We implement FCN [4] and VAC [5], and replace the GFE and VA modules corresponding to the pseudo-labeling modules of each method with our DPLR module.
+For both methods, DPLR shows superior  performance compared to previous pseudo-labeling modules: GFE and VA .
 Moreover, we highlight that DPLR further boosts the full version of VAC, achieving the WER of 21.6% in the Test split.
 This indicates that DPLR is complementary to the VA module in VAC.
           </h2>
         </div>
       </div>